Quasinormal Modes by Improved Matrix Method and Weighted Residual Method: Gravitational perturbations in the internal region of a Schwarzschild black hole

-We calculated the QNM frequencies in the interior region of the Schwarzschild black hole, and it was found that the real part of the QNM frequency vanishes.
-Therefore, we only plot the imaginary part of the QNM frequency $w_\text{Im}$ with a lower overtone number $n$ in Figure 9.
+We calculated the gravitational perturbation frequencies in the interior region of the Schwarzschild black hole, and it was found that the real part of the gravitational perturbation frequency vanishes.
+Therefore, we only plot the imaginary part of the gravitational perturbation frequency $w_\text{Im}$ with a lower overtone number $n$ in Figure 9.

-Figure 10 shows the corresponding axial and polar wave functions at QNM frequencies for $n=0,1,2$ and $L=2,3,4$ in the interior case.
+Figure 10 shows the corresponding axial and polar wave functions at gravitational perturbation frequencies for $n=0,1,2$ and $L=2,3,4$ in the interior case.
 By using the relation $\Phi(r)=(r_p-r)^{-i\omega r_p}\Theta(r)$, we establish the relation between $\Theta$ and $y=\frac{r}{r_p}$.
-Since the QNM frequencies in this case only have imaginary parts, the corresponding wave functions also have only real parts.
-For wave functions similar to QNMs outside black holes, although the QNM frequencies are the same, the wave functions differ between the axial and polar cases.
+Since the gravitational perturbation frequencies in this case only have imaginary parts, the corresponding wave functions also have only real parts.
+For wave functions similar to gravitational perturbation QNMs outside black holes, although the gravitational perturbation frequencies are the same, the wave functions differ between the axial and polar cases.

-The absence of a real part in the QNMs frequencies in the interior region of a black hole implies that the gravitational perturbation exponentially decreases without oscillation inside the black hole, indicating that waves and particles inside the black hole are inevitably attracted to the central singularity.
+The absence of a real part in the gravitational perturbation frequencies in the interior region of a black hole implies that the gravitational perturbation exponentially decreases without oscillation inside the black hole, indicating that waves and particles inside the black hole are inevitably attracted to the central singularity.
 This property supports the conclusions of the physical theory of black holes.
-Furthermore, it is worth noting that the $n=0$ QNMs frequencies almost vanish, but its corresponding wave function is not zero.
+Furthermore, it is worth noting that the $n=0$ gravitational perturbation frequencies almost vanish, but its corresponding wave function is not zero.
 This implies that the perturbation of this mode can persist in this state for a long time.
 Therefore, in addition to the central singularity point, the spacetime inside the Schwarzschild black hole may exhibit some tiny quasi-structural features.

 In fact, although the information inside a black hole cannot cross the event horizon and reach the outside, studying the gravitational perturbations inside the black hole is still meaningful.
 We believe that perturbations exist everywhere and at any time in the real physical world, including inside a black hole.
 If the spacetime inside a black hole is unstable under perturbation, it may suggest that this spacetime is not physically real.
 This criterion can be applied to examine the internal structure of various modified gravity and quantum gravity black holes, as well as different types of regular black holes.
 If these black holes are unstable under perturbation, their solutions may not have physical relevance in the real universe.
 The authors plan to conduct further investigations in the future.